 The expanse of colonial style buildings, modern architecture, beaches, and modest communes in Dakar make for interesting imagery and complex stories that fuse past, present and future.
 Its skyline is dotted with minarets and steeples that emphasize an aura of co-existence embodied by both Dakar and its people; both are as rooted in the traditional, as in novelty.
 Many regard Dakar as the cultural and commercial nexus of French-speaking West Africa; the Senegalese capital has an active and sizable French expatriate community and the European influences are apparent.
 Most city folk speak French and each neighborhood has a bakery or shop that serves baguettes, croissants, pain au chocolat and other delectable pastries.

 But that’s not all.
 The colorful basin and wax outfits; musty fragrance of local incense wafting through homes; melodious hum of Wolof; and inviting tchiep djen tell another tale.
 Interwoven into the fabric of this sprawling city on the Cape Verde Peninsula is a culture and lifestyle founded on one simple but powerful principle: Teranga, the Wolof word for hospitality.
 Avid travelers will soon be able to indulge in the capital’s many gifts with Senegal’s recently introduced visa-free entry policy and the availability of high end and budget Airbnb accommodation.
-The completion of the Blaise Diagne International Airport and addition of a new national airline could also mean more flight routes and cheaper tickets.
+The completion of the Blaise Diagne International Airport in Thiès and Air Senegal – the new national airline – means more flight routes and cheaper tickets.
+A roundtrip Accra-Dakar ticket with Air Senegal is about US $400; practically slicing in half the cost of traveling between Ghana and Senegal with other sub-regional airlines.
 In no particular order, here are eight musts on a visit to Dakar.

 About a half hour off the coast of Dakar is the idyllic Gorée.
 Reminiscent of a small fishing village, the car-free Gorée Island, or Ile de Gorée, has a complex history: it was one of many slave trading points along the West African coastline during the colonial era.
 Designated by UNESCO as a world heritage site, the tiny island harbors cobblestone pathways, lush bushes of bougainvillea flowers lining orange, red and yellow-hued buildings, a police station, girls school in honor of Senegalese author Mariama Ba (Une Si Longue Lettre), and the Gorée Institute.
 A notable fixture of the island is La Maison des Esclaves, which translates as ‘House of Slaves’; a museum and memorial to what some say was the largest slave post on the African post from the 15th to 19th centuries.
 A guided tour of the museum and island will give a great backgrounder on the island’s design, history and evolution.